Thetodd7/Team-Profile-Generator/README.md

   ## Installation

-  To install please run npm i
+  Clone this repository from my GitHub page and download Node.

   ## Tests

-  To test please run npm test
+  To test please `run npm test`

   ## License